Dissecting The Prince Fielder For Ian Kinsler Trade

 Like us on Facebook here

 Posted on November 21, 2013, in MLB Teams State Of the Unions, MLB Teams: Articles and Analysis, The Rest: Everything Baseball and tagged @MLBreports on twitter, adrian beltre, al central, AL West, alex ríos, anibal sanchez, Brian McCann, brian wilson, Chuck Booth. fastest 30 ballgames, dave dombrowski, detroit tigers, doug fister, Drew Smyly, elvis andrus, ian kinsler, jacoby ellsbury, jhonny peralta, Joaquin Benoit, joe nathan, jon daniels, jurickson profar, justin morneau, miguel cabrera, milwaukee brewers, mitch moreland, nelson cruz, nick castellanos, omar infante, prince fielder, rick porcello, ryan braun, shin-soo choo, texas rangers, Torii Hunter, victor martinez.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Dissecting The Prince Fielder For Ian Kinsler Trade.